kennty1/ADULT-ANALYSIS-/README.md

 + To provide data-driven insights and recommendations for policymakers, businesses, or individuals aiming to improve income equity and workforce planning.

+# Findings
++ Education plays a major role in income level — individuals with higher education (especially Bachelor’s degree and above) are more likely to earn above $50K annually.

++ Age and work experience positively correlate with income — older individuals, particularly those between 35–55 years, tend to have higher earnings.

++ Gender income disparity exists — males are more likely to earn > $50K compared to females, even when holding similar education or job levels.

++ Marital status influences income — married individuals, especially those in “Married-civ-spouse” status, have a higher probability of earning > $50K than single or divorced individuals.

++ Occupation type matters — high-income individuals are more concentrated in occupations like Exec-managerial, Prof-specialty, and Tech-support, while lower-income groups are common in Service and Labor roles.

++ Work hours per week impact earnings — people who work more than 40 hours per week tend to fall into the higher income category.

++ Capital gain/loss is a strong indicator of wealth — those with significant capital gains are much more likely to earn > $50K.

++ Racial imbalance is visible — the majority of higher-income earners are from the White racial group, indicating potential socioeconomic disparities.

++ Country of origin has minimal effect — most individuals in the dataset are from the United States, with minimal variation in income trends by country.

++ The dataset is slightly imbalanced — a larger percentage of individuals earn ≤ $50K, showing that high-income earners form a minority group.

 # Recommendation